unascribed-archive/Visage/README.md

 Edit the `conf/master.conf` file.
 It is self-documenting.

 #### Running
-Run `java -jar Lapitar2.jar --master`.
+Run `java -jar Visage.jar --master`.
 It will pick up the `master.conf` in the current directory and use it.

 ### Slave
-Lapitar systems can optionally have a (theoretically) infinite number of slaves.
+Visage systems can optionally have a (theoretically) infinite number of slaves.
 A good example of a slave is a computer that has a GPU, but is on an unreliable Internet connection.
 Slaves can be run with or without hardware acceleration.

 #### Configuration
 Edit the `conf/slave.conf` file.
 It is self-documenting.

 #### Running
-Run `java -jar Lapitar2.jar`.
+Run `java -jar Visage.jar`.
 Slave mode is the default.
 It will pick up the `slave.conf` in the current directory and use it.